Telecomm Public Relations Expert Eric Rabe of Verizon Shares Strategic Communications Roadmap

-This is an exclusive, uncut interview with Eric Rabe, vice president of media relations at Verizon about the controversy over free municipal Wi-Fi services and the issue of Net neutrality.
+This is an exclusive, uncut interview with Eric Rabe, vice president of public relations at Verizon, about how his team handles public relations around the controversial free municipal Wi-Fi services and Net neutrality.

-If you want bone up on how public relations is handled in the telecommunications industry, this is a great overview primer.
+If you want to bone up on how public relations firms handle corporate communications in the telecommunications Space, this is a great overview primer.
 Rabe is a seasoned PR specialist who knows the ins and outs of the gated internet trade.

 3:57 – Eric Rabe talks about the direction Verizon is moving.